abinit/abinit/doc/tutorial/gwr1.md

 In real life, one should compute the KS density with a much denser $\kk$-mesh so that we have an accurate $n(\rr)$ to compute KS states and eigenvalues for the GWR part.

-At this point, the calculation should have completed and we can have a look at the electronic band structure to understand the position of the band edges.
+At this point, the calculation should have completed, and we can have a look at the electronic band structure to understand the position of the band edges.

 !!! tip